loldylo/loldylo.github.io/projects/RetroMod Lab.md

   - Homebrew Deployment
   - Exploit Research
   - NAND Flashing
-summary: "Creating a Minecraft server"
+summary: "Creating a way to play retro games and learn how to modify firmwares on devices"
 ---

 ### **RetroMod Lab**